Hello guest, if you read this it means you are not registered. Click here to register in a few simple steps, you will enjoy all features of our Forum.

 These pronunciation habits were adopted by the neighboring Finnic population — often perhaps because of the higher social prestige of the foreigners.
 Gradually the new pronunciation, with such minor modifications as the Finnic soundsystem may have made necessary, spread over the whole Proto-Finnic area.
 Thus we can say that the majority of the Proto-Finnic consonant changes are due to a Baltic or Germanic superstratum.
 It should be noted, however, that the changes caused by Germanic influence are by far more numerous than the changes due to the Baltic contacts.

-Kaltmeister and JMcB like this post
+JMcB and Kaltmeister like this post

 MyHeritage: